Dnt-knw/Dnt-knw/README.md

 ### ❓ What are you interested in?

-💬 Frontend development with React and mobile development with React Native
+💬 Browser-based 3D graphics, frontend development with React and mobile development with React Native

 ### ❓ What kind of education do you have?